CenterforDigSchol/journal-editor-manual/1-6-production.md

 # 1.6 Production

-Most journals with small staff combine copyediting and production into one stage.
+Most journals with a small staff combine copyediting and production into one stage.
 In many cases, it is the editor herself who does this work.
 If the journal does have a separate copy editor and see [1.5.
 Copyediting](./1-5-copyediting.md)

 Download the draft file from the *Copyediting* and click **Send to Production** to move the submission to the next stage.

 ![Download draft file](./images/1-6-1.png)

-When copyediting and layout is finished, simply upload the final PDF file to the *Galleys* section of the production stage.
+When copyediting and production is finished, simply upload the final PDF file to the *Galleys* section of the production stage.

 Click **Add galley**: